Sanshui, Foshan: Economy

 Oil, coal, and slate are found in the surrounding area.
 However, Sanshui is also an important producer of food for Guangdong Province, especially fruit.
 The mainstay of the former city's economy was the Jianlibao Company, which produced a soft drink made from oranges and honey.

-During the 1990s, Jianlibao was a popular drink throughout China and it even made it into the Hong Kong market.
-However, embezzlement by the company's senior management has reduced its success.
-Despite Sanshui's proximity to Guangzhou and other Pearl River Delta cities, it remains a relatively poor place with many people only earning a few hundred yuan a month.
+The Budweiser Foshan Production Base in Sanshui District is a key AB InBev brewing facility in China.
+Established in the early 2000s, this modern brewery produces Budweiser products for the South China market.
+It represents significant foreign investment in the region, provides local employment, and contributes substantially to Sanshui's industrial economy.

+The Red Bull Sanshui Factory manufactures the popular energy drink for distribution throughout southern China.
+This modern facility has created local jobs and strengthened Sanshui's position in the beverage manufacturing sector.
+As a prominent international brand operating in the district, Red Bull has contributed to Sanshui's economic development and industrial diversification.

+While Sanshui District is geographically integrated within the Greater Bay Area region, its wage levels remain moderate compared to core urban centers.
+According to the 2024 Guangdong Provincial Minimum Wage Standards (粤人社规[2023]25号), Foshan's monthly minimum wage stands at 1,900 RMB (Class II area), with hourly rates at 18.1 RMB for non-full-time employment.

 Transportation

 Sanshui is on the railway line from Guangzhou to Maoming.
 The district is served by G15 Shenyang–Haikou Expressway (which provides access to Kaiping and the southern suburbs of Foshan), G55 Erenhot–Guangzhou Expressway (which provides direct access to downtown Guangzhou), China National Highway 321 (which provides access to Zhaoqing) and China National Highway 324.

+Sanshui District is witnessing transformative transportation upgrades, most notably the Foshan Metro Line 4 currently under construction.
+This critical infrastructure, with its elevated section traversing Sanshui's urban core (including Xiqing Boulevard and Sanshui Hospital stations), is progressing toward its scheduled 2026 operational target as outlined in the Foshan Rail Transit Phase II Construction Plan (2021-2026).